openMetadataInitiative/openMINDS_documentation/docs/schema_specifications/core/products/softwareVersion.rst

    :semantic name: https://openminds.ebrains.eu/vocab/versionInnovation
    :value type: | string
                 | formatting: text/markdown; multiline
-   :instructions: Enter a short summary of the novelties/peculiarities of this research product version.
+   :instructions: Enter a summary/description of the novelties/peculiarities of this research product version in comparison to other versions of it's research product.
+If this research product version is the first released version, you can enter the following disclaimer 'This is the first version of this research product.'

 `BACK TO TOP <SoftwareVersion_>`_